pananton/busrpc-spec/busrpc.md

    Line 5... */
 ```

-To bind block comment to the entity (structure, enumeration or enumeration constant) it should be placed directly **before** it: no empty lines allowed between block comment and bound entity.
+To bind block comment to some protobuf entity, it should be placed right **before** the entity, i.e. no empty lines allowed between the block comment and bound entity.
 Also busrpc framework currently does not support trailing comments and ignores them, see next example.
-The first line of a block comment bound to entity is treated as entity's brief description.
+The first line of a bound block comment is treated as entity's brief description.

 ```
+/* Brief description of MyEnum.
-enum MyEnum {
+   Additional information about MyEnum. */ enum MyEnum {
   // Brief description of MYENUM_VALUE_0.
-  // Additional information about MYENUM_VALUE_0.
   MYENUM_VALUE_0 = 0;

   MYENUM_VALUE_1 = 1; // This comment is not bound!